ttungl/donation-analytics/README.md

       Tungs-MBP:insight_testsuite tungthanhle$ ./run_tests.sh

-The expected result will be expressed on the terminal as follows.
+The expected result will be displayed on the terminal as follows.

       [PASS]: my-own-test repeat_donors.txt
       [PASS]: test_1 repeat_donors.txt